 2. The Buyer warrants that:

-(a) in relation to an advertisement the Buyer contracts with the Publisher as a principal not withstanding that the Buyer may be acting directly or indirectly for the Advertiser as an advertising agent or media buyer or in some other representative capacity;
+(a) in relation to an advertisement the Buyer contracts with the Publisher as a principal not withstanding that the Buyer may be acting directly or indirectly for a client as an advertising agent or media buyer or in some other representative capacity;

 (b) the reproduction and/or publication of the advertisement by the Publisher as originally submitted or as amended pursuant to condition 3 will not breach any contract or infringe or violate any copyright, trademark or any other personal or proprietary right of any person or render the Publisher liable to any proceedings whatsoever;

-(c) any information supplied in connection with the advertisement is accurate, complete, true and permits the reproduction of the advertisement as a copied cutting;
+(c) any information supplied in connection with the advertisement is accurate, complete, true and permits the reproduction of the information for the purposes of the advertisement;

-(e) in relation to any investment advertisement, the Advertiser is, or its contents have been approved by, an authorised person within the meaning of the Financial Services and Markets Act 2000 or the advertisement is otherwise permitted under that Act;
+(e) in relation to any paid-for advertisement, the Buyer is, or its contents have been approved by, an authorised person within the meaning of the Financial Services and Markets Act 2000 or the advertisement is otherwise permitted under that Act;

 (f) the advertisement complies with the requirements of all relevant legislation including subordinate legislation, the rules of statutorily recognised regulatory authorities and the law of the European Union for the time being in force or applicable in the United Kingdom; and